 Stanford is collaborating with IMSS on research, academic exchange, and technology development, to tackle the shared public health concerns that Mexico and the United States face today.
 In June 2016, both institutions signed a four-year General Collaboration Agreement to foster innovation in health care.

-The Bustamante Lab has led the collaborative effort with IMSS.
-There are three areas in which investigators from both institutions are currently working:
+The Bustamante Lab is leading the collaborative effort with IMSS.
+There are two biomedical data science projects on which investigators from both institutions are currently working: